fullstacker-tidbits/fullstacker-tidbits.github.io/_posts/2017-12-31-tech-retrospection-on-my-2017.md

 The places I stumbled upon were transition effects and state management.
 The transition effects bit me mainly because I didn't have enough experience with CSS, and our HTML/CSS slicer worked mainly with jQuery stuff alone previously.
-State management side-tracked my development as I was not sure whether to learn Vuex or RxJS back then.
+State management side-tracked my development as back then I was not sure whether to learn Vuex alone, or design the entire page workflow base on stream API (what a naive thought isn't it).
 In the end, I dug through the transition document for Vue and found what I need, and stick with the popular choice of using Vuex for state management.